viniciusgerevini/clyde-js/README.md

 <p align="center"><img src="icon.png" alt=/></p>

-Clyde is a language for writing game dialogues.
-It supports branching dialogues, translations and interfacing with your game through variables and events.
+> Clyde is a language for writing game dialogues.
+It supports branching, translations and interfacing with your game through variables and events.

-It was heavily inspired by [Ink](https://github.com/inkle/ink), but it focuses on dialogues instead of narratives.

 You can play with the online editor [here](https://viniciusgerevini.github.io/clyde-js/).